dagingaa/dagingaa.github.com/_posts/2013-12-14-testing-angular-templates-with-jasmine-and-karma.md

 The first one is non-html content.
 If you, like us, use `ng-include` to insert svg data into the DOM (so you can style it with CSS), you are going to have a bad time.
 PhantomJS will throw an error and exit, so you have to find another way.
-What we did was mock the file path in `$httpBackend` so that it responded with an empty string for all instances of `.svg`.
+What I did was mock the file path in `$httpBackend` so that it responded with an empty string for all instances of `.svg`.